 Participants do the following:

-• Wish List: Each participant writes down a list of wishes and shares it with the group.
+- Wish List: Each participant writes down a list of wishes and shares it with the group.
 This can be conducted in a circle, where each participant takes a turn to present their list.
-Or everyone can hang their list on a wall, or write their list in a shared google doc, and then everyone takes time to read the lists of others.
+Or everyone can hang their lists on the wall in a “dream board”, or write their list in a shared google doc, and then everyone takes time to read the lists of others.

 Examples